grueproof/teamcharter/TeamCharterWorkshop.md

 ## Writing the Ground Rules

 Ground Rules should be written in whatever voice the team relates to best.
 Try not to violate any HR rules, but keep it informal.
-Buisness-speak here will actually erode trust if done poorly.
+Business-speak here will actually erode trust if done poorly.

 Examples: